OEM & ENGINEERED SYSTEMS

 Baghouses are by far the most common type of air pollution control (APC) equipment used in any and all applications requiring dry dust control.
 Many think of industrial dust collectors as large vacuum cleaners, but this is only partially correct.
 A vacuum cleaner does not have an onboard filter cleaning system – once the filter is clogged with dust; it is disposed of and replaced.
 On the other hand, a baghouse has a built-in filter cleaning system that prevents the filter bags from plugging, and continues to regenerate the filter media’s permeability which is the ability to support airflow thereby increasing the life of the filters.

 Dust collection systems typically consist of a metal housing or vessel, which contains the filters.
 Internally, the housing is separated into a dusty side and a clean side by a metal plate with holes in it called a tubesheet or cell plate.
 The open ends of the filters are attached to the tubesheet at the holes by various methods.

-The dust is captured by the filters and is periodically removed from the filters by the cleaning system.
-Dust removed from the filters falls into a hopper and is then discharged from the hopper into a transport system or dumpster.
+The dust is captured by the filters, and is periodically removed from the filters by the cleaning system.
+Dust removed from the filters falls into a hopper.
+Depending on the amount dust being collected, it is then discharged from the hopper into a drum or dumpster for manual removal, or conveyed by a mechanical or pneumatic transport system to a dry bulk storage tank or silo for truck loadout.

 Sizes of fabric filters vary widely – from baghouses with only a single filter to baghouses with thousands of filters.
 There are also a wide variety of filter styles, sizes and shapes available.
 The majority of dust collector filters are 5 inches up to 6 inches diameter round tubular cloth bags that are open at one end.
 However, the filter diameters can vary from 2 inches to 12 inches and the filter lengths from 3 feet to 40 feet.
 There are also oval shaped tubular filter bags, flat rectangular envelope style filter bags, pleated cartridge type filters, and ceramic “candle” filters.